Volodymyr Polishchuk: Turning to Kyiv and Mariupol

 In 2002, he moved to Metalurg Mariupol, where he made his debut on 13 April 2002 in the 2nd round of the Ukrainian Premier League to against the Obolon Kyiv.
 The first goal for metallurgists, for his own turn, was the 6th of 2002 rock on the 59th of the program (2: 2) home match of the 12th round of the all-round league championship of Ukraine against Shakhtar Donetsk.
 Polіshchuk at that matches started in the bench, and in the 87th minute replaced Ruslan Miklashevich.
 By extending his transfer to Metalurz, he won 34 matches against Vishіy lіzі and won 4 goals, more 2 matches were won in the Ukrainian Cup.
-23 May 2004 rooku won a single match in the football team of Mariupol Metallurg-2 (26th round, group In another league championship of Ukraine) against Zaporizhzhya teammates, which ended with a win.
+23 May 2004 rooku won a single match in the football team of Mariupol Metallurg-2 (26th round, group In another league championship of Ukraine) against Zaporizhzhia teammates, which ended with a win.

 Vorskla and Borisfen

 I am part of the 2004/05 season at the Vorskla Poltava.
 For the Poltava club, on 15 April 2004, he made his debut at home in the first match of the Ukrainian Premier League against Arsenal Kyiv ended 3:0.
 Volodymyr made his debut at the 45th minute where he replaced Volodymyr Brail.
 Played more than 2 matches in the Ukrainian Premier League, as well as 1 matches in the Ukrainian Cup.

 For another part of the 2004/05 season, there was rocky provin at Borispil's Borysphenia in the first Ukrainian championship.
 He made his debut for the Borispil team on 10 spring 2005 in a rocky (0: 0) home match against Bershad.
 Polishchuk viyshov on the field in the starting match, and on the 86th grade, replacing Andriy Zaporozhan.
-In 2005 he moved toBorysfen Boryspil, but Volodymyr didn't tread much but only 4 matches.
+In 2005 he moved to Borysfen Boryspil, but Volodymyr didn't tread much but only 4 matches.